megalithic/react-pto/README.md

 ## based off of the [js-seed project](https://github.com/megalithic/js-seed)

+Of note, this app requires certain services to run, you should know what they are, if you have worked on a similar app.
+There are currently CORS issues to resolve for certain API calls.

+---

 A somewhat opinionated JS Seed/Starter Kit relying on Gulp + Browserify.
 A lot of this was born out of this [blog post](http://viget.com/extend/gulp-browserify-starter-faq).
 Please refer to it for more info on the libs used for creating this lil slice of JS development heaven.